- Co-Presidents: Pauline Northrop and Ron Beattie

 Another annual activity involves our growing and showing the All American Seed selections.
-At our August Potluck dinner meeting we show and judge the All American Seed plants that we grew.
-We also bring other plants and arrangements from our homes and they are also judged by our Flower Show Judge, Anna Mae Miller, and her assistant, Mary File.
+In Spring each member is given an all American plant or seeds.
+At our August Potluck dinner meeting we show and judge the plants that we grew.
+We also bring other horticulture and arrangements from our homes and they are reviewed by Master Emeritus Flower Show Judges, Anna Mae Miller and Caroline Gray, assisted by long-time CV member and experienced Flower Show clerk, Mary File.

-We have one or two plant exchanges each year which means members can find just the plant they have been looking for — or plants provided by another member who has many more than needed.
+We have a plant sale each year which means members can find just the plant they have been looking for — or plants provided by another member who has many more than needed.

-We look forward to hearing and learning more about the changes that are coming to the Garden Council this year.
+We look forward to hearing and learning more about the additional renovations that are coming to the Garden Council House this year.

 What we feel is unique about our garden club: Our members have great enthusiasm and we work together as well as working with other clubs that belong to Garden Council.